 - An aquarium filter is essential for keeping the tank water clean.
 Clean the filter regularly to avoid any substance trapped in the water.
 Leave the filter and make the water dirty.

 - Keep your tank away from the sunlight.
-The sunlight helps the algae to grow faster and multiple quickly in the water.
+The sunlight helps the algae to grow faster and multiply quickly in the water.

 - Reduce food wastage.
 When you feed the fish, ensure that the leftover food is removed before it tanks to the aquarium’s bottom.
 The waste product degrades in the water making the water look dirty.
 If you require, feed your fish several times a day in a small portion, so they have sufficient time to eat the food, and nothing is left.